 - (v) To negotiate with, deposit with, or transfer to the financial institution acting as custodian of the funds of the Synod and its securities, but for the credit of the said diocesan account only, all or any bills of exchange, promissory notes, cheques or orders for the payment of money and other negotiable paper, and for the said purpose to endorse the same or any of them on behalf of the said diocese, and also from time to time to arrange, settle, balance and certify all books and accounts between the said diocese and financial institution, and to receive all paid cheques and vouchers, and to sign the said financial institution's form of settlement of balances and release. - 5.
-The duties of the Controller shall be: - (i) Generally to assist the Treasurer in the performance of the duties as set out in section 4 herein; and - (ii) To fulfil all duties of the Treasurer during the Treasurer's absence, or during a vacancy in the office of Treasurer. - The Treasurer, Controller, and such other members of staff as the Synod Council shall designate from time to time, shall be bonded for such amounts as the Synod Council shall determine. (revised, 1993) - 7.
-Any vacancy in the office of Secretary, Treasurer or Controller shall not be deemed to impair in any way the function of Synod or its jurisdiction or to void or to render voidable any of its actions or the actions of the Diocese.
+The Treasurer and such other members of staff as the Synod Council shall designate from time to time, shall be bonded for such amounts as the Synod Council shall determine. (revised, 2022) - 6.
+Any vacancy in the office of Secretary or Treasurer shall not be deemed to impair in any way the function of Synod or its jurisdiction or to void or to render voidable any of its actions or the actions of the Diocese.